Hyperparameter Optimization for AST Differencing: Conclusion

 \section{Conclusion}

 In this paper, we have proposed to use hyperoptimization for AST differencing.
-We have described a novel approach, called \autotuningname, consisting of 1) specifying the hyperparameter space of an AST differencing algorithm, 2) applying a search technique to hyperoptimize the algorithm in a data-driven way based on a training dataset of AST differencing cases.
-The approach has been instantiated for the popular AST differencing algorithm GumTree \cite{falleri_fine-grained_2014}.
-We have a performed a comprehensive quantitative assessment of \autotuningname, totaling \totalconfigsexecuted AST differencing tasks.
-The results are clear: hyperoptimization enables to improve the AST edit scripts in up to 53\% of the differencing tasks.
+We have described a novel approach, called \autotuningname, consisting of \begin{inparaenum}[\it 1)] \item specifying the hyperparameter space of an AST differencing algorithm, \item applying a search technique to hyperoptimize the algorithm in a data-driven way based on a training dataset of AST differencing cases. \end{inparaenum} The approach has been instantiated for the popular AST differencing algorithm GumTree \cite{falleri_fine-grained_2014}.
+We have performed a comprehensive quantitative assessment of \autotuningname, which shows that hyperoptimization improves the AST edit-scripts in up to 21.8\% of the differencing tasks using global hyperoptimization and up to 27\% using local hyperoptimization.
 Our technique is widely applicable to all AST differencing algorithms: it can benefit both already proposed AST differencing systems and future ones to come.
-The main direction for future work is the improvement of downstream tasks using hyperoptimized AST edit scripts (e.g. commit clustering and identification).
+The main direction for future work is to apply and evaluate hyperparameter optimization of AST differencing on other real-world scenarios, such as the improvement of downstream tasks using hyperoptimized AST edit-scripts (e.g., automated repair, bug fix analysis).